Edith Jones: Controversy

-In 2011, Jones yelled at her colleague James L. Dennis during an oral argument, telling him to “shut up”.
-She later apologized for her “inappropriate language” and stated that Dennis accepted her apology.
+In 2011, Jones yelled at her colleague James L. Dennis during an oral argument, telling him to "shut up."
+She later apologized for her "inappropriate language" and stated that Dennis accepted her apology.

 A group of civil rights organizations and legal ethicists filed a complaint of misconduct against Jones on June 4, 2013, after she had allegedly said that "racial groups like African-Americans and Hispanics are predisposed to crime" and are "prone to commit acts of violence" that are more "heinous" than members of other ethnic groups.
 According to the complaint, Jones also stated that a death sentence is a service to defendants because it allows them to make peace with God and that she "referred to her personal religious views as justification for the death penalty."

 Jones allegedly made the remarks during a speech to the University of Pennsylvania Federalist Society.
 However, the speech was not recorded, and the ethics complaint was based solely on affidavits from audience members.

-In part because Jones had been recently the chief judge of the Fifth Circuit, John Roberts, in his administrative capacity, transferred the complaints to the judicial ethics panel of the United States Court of Appeals for the District of Columbia Circuit.
+In part because Jones had recently served as the chief judge of the Fifth Circuit, Chief Justice of the Supreme Court John Roberts, in his administrative capacity, transferred the complaints to the judicial ethics panel of the United States Court of Appeals for the District of Columbia Circuit.

 On August 12, 2014, the judicial ethics panel of the District of Columbia Circuit dismissed the complaint by citing lack of evidence to justify disciplining Jones.
 The complainants appealed to the Judicial Conference of the United States, which affirmed the ruling of the judicial ethics panel in February 2015.

+In August 2023, Jones wrote a letter published in The Wall Street Journal criticizing a complaint brought by the chief judge of the United States Court of Appeals for the Federal Circuit against fellow circuit judge Pauline Newman.
+Jones stated that the refusal of the circuit to transfer the case to another circuit for review, and to instead to have the same judges act as "prosecutors, judges, jurors and witnesses", as "inexplicable".

+In 2024, Jones described criticism of court-shopping (the practice of selectively filing cases in jurisdictions where favorable rulings are expected) as "attacks on the judiciary" and "ultimately attacks on the rule of law."
+Several Texas trial courts within the Fifth Circuit, for which Jones was formerly chief judge, have been widely described as rife with court-shopping, as conservative litigants file cases in select courts where Republican-appointed judges give favorable rulings.